 Non-PBGC Power of Attorney

 PBGC will also accept a non-PBGC Power of Attorney.
 The non-PBGC POA must meet the requirements of the state where the POA was signed, which may be different than your state of residence.
 You name your agent(s), the specific actions you want them to be able to take, when the POA is effective and your agents may act.
-Your choices include: immediately even after your incapacity (DPOA); immediately but your agent(s) may no longer act if you become incapacited (NDPOA); or your agents act only if you become incapacitated, Springing Durable Power of Attorney (SDPOA).
+Your choices include: immediately even after your incapacity (DPOA); immediately but your agent(s) may no longer act if you become incapacitated (NDPOA); or your agents act only if you become incapacitated, Springing Durable Power of Attorney (SDPOA).
 Your non-PBGC POA must authorize your agents to take action with respect to your PBGC pension.

 Often, POAs are prepared by an attorney and you may wish to consult an attorney for your non-PBGC POA.
-Your non-PBGC POA should authorizes your agent(s) to take actions with respect to your PBGC pension and meet all necessary requirements for your state, including specific principal and/or agent notices and other language that may be required by your state.
+Your non-PBGC POA should authorize your agent(s) to take actions with respect to your PBGC pension and meet all necessary requirements for your state, including specific principal and/or agent notices and other language that may be required by your state.

-To send a Power of Attorney to PBGC:
+To send a Power of Attorney to PBGC

 Please be sure any POA submitted is legible and complete (all pages and all attachments), and that you provide the customer ID # or SSN, the customer and all agent(s) current full mailing addresses and phone number(s), and send to: